swatts204/Final-Assignment/README.md

 **********************************************
 As a Sneaker Expert I want to add sneaker profiles, so that I can contribute to online sneaker community.

-As a Sneaker Expert I want to edit my sneaker profile so that I can provide correct information and update them.
+As a Sneaker Expert I want to edit my sneaker profile so that I can make corrections and updates.

 As a Sneaker Expert I want to search for sneaker profiles so that I can gain knowledge on certain shoes.